 We previously made cord ties together at one of our circles.
 It is a lovely way to create something ready for when you meet your baby.
-An honouring of this special time when you wrap the tie around the cord.
+An honouring of this special time when you wrap the tie around the cord and take the step to separate your baby from their placenta.

 Here is my simple way to create them.